DaSalba/Image2GB/README.md

 Plugin
 ======

-`Image2GB` is a GIMP plugin that allows to export an image directly to GBDK (Game Boy Development Kit) format, e.g. in order to create assets for use with the most recent [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020).
+`Image2GB` is a GIMP plugin that allows you to export an image directly to GBDK (Game Boy Development Kit) format, e.g. in order to create assets for use with the most recent [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020).
 The only **image prerequisites** are that: